 To be eligible for nomination, a student must be a U.S. citizen or permanent resident and be pursuing a Ph.D. in experimental physics.

+This scholarship has traditionally been awarded to students that have at least one year of research or apprenticeship experience.
 Candidates will be nominated by ordinary faculty in the Physics department.
 The submission deadline is June 1st for the following academic year.

 A complete application will consist of: